 You plant a whole, small potato, or a piece of a larger one for a new plant.
 The whole potato or cut piece has several slightly recessed, dormant buds or "eyes" on the surface.
 When conditions are right, these buds will sprout, whether the potatoes are in the ground or in a kitchen cupboard.
 The sprouts then develop into independent plants.
 Two ways to raise potatoes in your backyard - My Gardening Stories.
 How to Grow 100 Pounds of Potatoes in 4 Square Feet ! - My Gardening Stories.
 On many occasions, we’ve been tempted to grow our own potatoes.

 They’re fairly low maintenance, can be grown in a pot or in the ground, last a fairly long time if stored properly, and can be very nutritious (high in potassium and vitamin C).
-How to Choose the Best Potatoes to Grow in Your Garden.
+Here’s more incentive: according to this article, you can grow 100 pounds of potatoes in 4 sq. feet.
+Learn how after the jump… How to Choose the Best Potatoes to Grow in Your Garden.
 Propagating and Starting Potatoes.
 Sunday, 13 March 2011 10:35 Seeds growing from seed is almost unknown (GV) seed potatoes, which are small potatoes saved from last season's crop are the preferred method of starting potatoes Seed Potatoes 2.5 pounds of Mountain Rose seed potatoes are laid out in this photo; each bag in the background also holds 2.5 pounds of seed potatoes of other varieties 2 to 2.5 pounds of seed potatoes plants 25 row feet. it's critical to buy certified disease-free seed potatoes.

 Not only does growing potatoes in a barrel reduce the amount of weeding and exposure to pests and fungi, you don't even have to risk shovel-damage to the tender potatoes by digging them out of the ground when they're done, just tip the container over!
 After extensive research to plan my own potatoes-in-a-barrel, I've boiled all of the recommendations down to 4 simple steps to a winning potato harvest.
 1. Select and prepare a container You'll need to pick out a container such as a 50-gallon trash barrel or one of those half whiskey barrel planters.
 Good drainage is critical for the cultivation of healthy potatoes so you'll want to cut or drill a series of large drainage holes in the bottom and bottom sides of your container.